BrianMubaWize/qa-buddy-program-end_to_end/README.md

 ## INFO.

 This framework uses an .env file to read the test data you need to create an .env file and fill it with your data, you can find a .env-info as an example.
-Run source/pathto.envfile to load the file.
+Run source/pathto.envfile to load the file